 Check which schools require supplementary information forms.

-We allocate school places using the address your child is living at on the closing date for applications (5pm on 31 October 2021).
+We allocate school places using the address your child is living at on the closing date for applications (31 October 2022).

 Change of address before the closing date